ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ### Tasks

-Each PDA protocol is associated with a *PDA task* that specifies the measurements that are to be collected.
-Associated to each task is a set of *PDA Parameters*, encoded by the following `PDAParam` structure, which specify the protocol used to verify and aggregate the clients' measurements:
+Each PPM protocol is associated with a *PPM task* that specifies the measurements that are to be collected.
+Associated to each task is a set of *PPM Parameters*, encoded by the following `PPMParam` structure, which specify the protocol used to verify and aggregate the clients' measurements:

 ~~~